-Another option is to hang bundles of mint around the coop.
+Another thing you can do is to hang bundles of mint around the coop.
 It is a natural rodent and insect deterrent, helping to discourage flies and other pests.

 You can provide harvested mint directly to your chickens or you can grow some in your garden for a fun, chicken-friendly pecking garden.

-Just be warned – wherever you grow mint, it will multiply rapidly.
-Where you once had one plant you will soon have dozens of others!
+Just be warned – wherever you grow mint, it will spread rapidly.
+Where you once had one plant you will soon have dozens more!